Come sailing with us aboard Wyvenhoe

 We are happy to take people for a day sail.
 From often it’s a case of charterers joining the ship the night before and setting off in the night so that we return on an afternoon or early evening tide.

-We also do day sails from Pin Mill (Suffolk), Chatham (Kent), and from some of the piers in London which have less restrictions from the tides.
+We also do day sails from Pin Mill (Suffolk), Chatham (Kent), Ramsgate (Kent) and from some of the piers in London.

 Joining us for one of the seven annual barge matches (races) is also possible on a day sail basis.
-We regularly compete in the matches - a tradition carried on for 145 years.
 These are a great occasion for sailing enthusiasts, artists and photographers.

 Charterers usually come aboard on Friday evening, spend two nights and two days on the barge and go home on Sunday after tea.